Buddy Bolding: Coaching career

 Bolding was the head coach of Longwood from 1978 until his retirement in 2013.
 During his tenure, the team moved from Division III to Division II (in 1981) and again to Division I in 2005.
 Noted to be men of high character and purpose, many of Bolding's players have gone on to high achievement after their playing days: He produced Longwood University's first and only Olympic athlete when future major league outfielder, Michael Tucker, hit clean-up for Team U.S.A in Barcelona (1992).
-Also, Scott Abell, Head Football Coach at Davidson, is a Bolding product.
+Also, Scott Abell, Head Football Coach at Rice University, is a Bolding product.
 His coaching tree is broad, including former Lancer pitchers, Steve Gedro (who was major leaguer David Wright's H.S. coach), and Mickey Roberts (who was major leaguer Jackie Bradley's H.S. coach).
 The 35 year Longwood skipper also coached the nephew of former undefeated Heavyweight boxing Champion Of The World, Rocky Marciano.
 Additionally, the Old-School coach's former players have distinguished themselves in many professions (law enforcement; medicine; law; business; education; clergy) outside of sports: Marine Corps Colonel, Patrick Richardson, flew Marine One for President Barack Obama, after winning combat decorations for flying attack helicopter gun-ships in Afghanistan.
 Bolding published his memoir "Top Half, get on base dammit!" in 2014.
 The 630 page book is a colorful and intensely personal narrative of his formative years, personal life, his Vietnam War service, and his subsequent highly successful 40 year coaching career.
 A critical review labeled this book of the legendary coach a poignant and "hard-hitting" American success story.